nashville-software-school/bangazon-inc/book-3-web-api/chapters/TESTING.md

 #### Arrange, Act, Assert

 Unit tests often follow the "Arrange, Act, Assert" pattern.
-The `Get_Returns_All_Posts` test is no exception.
+The `Get_Returns_All_Videos` test is no exception.
 Notice the comments above each section of the test that call out the pattern.

 ##### Arrange

 In the _arrange_ section we create any objects that are needed for the test.
-In our example we create some test Posts, a mock repository and an instance of the `PostController` class.
+In our example we create some test Videos, a mock repository and an instance of the `VideoController` class.

-> **NOTE:** It's important to understand what's happening in the arrange section of the `Get_Get_Returns_All_Posts` test.
-Pay particular attention to our use of the `InMemoryPostRepository` as a mock repository.
+> **NOTE:** It's important to understand what's happening in the arrange section of the `Get_Get_Returns_All_Videos` test.
+Pay particular attention to our use of the `InMemoryVideoRepository` as a mock repository.

 ##### Act

 In the _act_ section we execute the method that is being testing.
-In our example we call the `PostController.Get()` method.
+In our example we call the `VideoController.Get()` method.

 ##### Assert

 In the _assert_ section we verify that the method we're testing did what we expected it to do.
 We usually use the `Assert` utility class (provided by xUnit) to help.

-In the example we verify the result of `Get()` method is an instance of the `OkObjectResult` class - this is the type returned by the `Ok()` method - and then we verify that it contains the expected list of posts.
+In the example we verify the result of `Get()` method is an instance of the `OkObjectResult` class - this is the type returned by the `Ok()` method - and then we verify that it contains the expected list of videos.

 ### Run the Tests

-Use the Visual Studio Test Explorer to run all the tests in the `PostControllerTests` class, then take some time to explore each test.
+Use the Visual Studio Test Explorer to run all the tests in the `VideoControllerTests` class, then take some time to explore each test.

 ## Exercises